JuliaQUBO/ToQUBO.jl/benchmarks/qoblib/reports/network_pilot.md

 - x[i,j] marks selected directed arcs and f[k,i,j] routes traffic for source k over arc i -> j.
 - the source objective z minimizes the maximum aggregate scaled flow on any selected edge.

+## QOBLIB Converter Evidence

+- Converter source: `misc/convert_lp2qubo.py`; refs misc/convert_lp2qubo.py:55-65, misc/convert_lp2qubo.py:82-89.
+- Converter convention: QOBLIB reads the LP with Gurobi, converts continuous variables to integer, builds a Qiskit QuadraticProgram with from_gurobipy, converts it with QuadraticProgramToQubo() using the converter default penalty, writes linear coefficients on the diagonal, symmetrizes Q as (Q + Q') / 2, and writes the objective offset separately.
+- Network QS metrics ref: 08-network/models/integer_lp/metrics_qs_files.csv:2.
+- Local reproduction note: The local Python environment checked for this audit does not provide qiskit_optimization, so this pilot records the converter source path and metrics row but does not reproduce network05.qs from the script.
+- ToQUBO follow-up hint: A useful compiler follow-up is a verified benchmark-compatible penalty policy comparable to Qiskit's default QuadraticProgramToQubo behavior.

 ## Instance

 - QOBLIB id: `network05`